Skip to content

 dict = {'a': 1}

-Commonly supported dictionary operations are as follows:
+Common operations supported by dictionaries are as follows:

 Python